ydna564/Memory-Globe/README.md

 # Global Memories

-An interactive 3D memory globe — drop photos and notes onto coordinates on a rotating Earth and revisit them in a circular gallery.
+An interactive 3D memory globe that allows user to drop photos and notes onto coordinates on a rotating Earth and revisit them in a circular gallery.
 Packaged as a cross-platform desktop app with [Electron](https://www.electronjs.org/).